DoiMasayuki/CUIForWindows/README.md

 # CUIForWindows
-CUI command for Windows.
+Linux command for Windows.
 When linux command inputs, this program execute the linux command **without `wsl`**.

+So you can use linux command like Linux.
 # Example
 ## Input
-Enviroment : Windows10
 ```
 find ./src | xargs grep main
 ```